quantum-engineering-polito/CourseNotes/content/QCM Physics/07_Quantum Hall effect/Quantum Hall effect.md

 As we can see the Hall resistance does not depend on the geometry of the sample.

-#todo how does this relates to slide 4 of Raffone?
+#todo how does this relate to slide 4 of Raffone?

 # Quantum case